-As a member of the Enterprise Committee on Corporate Responsibility, Byrd works with senior management to ensure external initiatives are relevant and consistent with company values.
-He also works with Enterprise operating groups to cultivate and maintain close ties between community leaders, elected officials, nonprofit organizations, and multicultural groups.
+Byrd works closely with senior management to ensure external initiatives are relevant and consistent with company values.
+He also works with Enterprise Holdings operating groups across the country to cultivate relationships with community leaders, public officials, and multicultural groups.

 Prior to joining Enterprise, Byrd was a vice president at Fleishman-Hillard Inc., a leading international public relations agency.
-During his 15-year career at Fleishman-Hillard, Byrd managed a wide range of media relations, corporate relations, and diversity-related issues for Fortune 500 clients, including Anheuser-Busch Companies, UPS, Coca-Cola,
+During his 15-year career at Fleishman, he managed a wide range of media relations, corporate relations, and diversity-related issues for Fortune 500 clients, including Anheuser-Busch Companies, UPS, Coca-Cola,

 Procter & Gamble, and AT&T. He also has counseled a number of nonprofit organizations, including the United Negro College Fund (UNCF), the Tiger Woods Foundation, and Paraquad, which assists people with disabilities.

 A native of East St. Louis, Ill., Byrd has worked as director of public relations for the

 St. Louis Chapter of the American Red Cross, where he served as principal spokesman for the agency’s health, safety, and disaster awareness programs.
 As a journalist, Byrd has worked for the Kansas City Times, the Oakland Press in Pontiac, Mich., and the Belleville (Ill.)
 News Democrat.
 He began his career in journalism as a stringer with The Associated Press in St. Louis.

 Byrd is married and has one child.
 He is a 1981 graduate of Southern Illinois University Edwardsville, where he earned a bachelor’s degree in journalism.